nuxt/docs/en/guide/modules.md

 ## Build Only Modules

-Most modules are only required during development and build time.
+Usually, modules are only required during development and build time.
 Using `buildModules` helps making production startup faster and also significantly decreasing `node_modules` size for production deployments.
 If you are a module author, It is highly recommended to suggest users installing your package as a `devDependency` and use `buildModules` instead of `modules` for `nuxt.config.js`.

 You module is a `buildModule` unless:
 - It is providing a serverMiddleware